 In addition to expanding available and appropriate hearing testing locations, there are also advantages to testing outside of a sound booth.
-This can include a better patient experience for those uncomfortable in confined or air-tight spaces, and a better clinician-patient connection during testing which can be especially helpful for those for whom hearing testing is stressful.
-From a business perspective, maximizing clinic spaces other than the booth can help increase the return on investment on room space, and can help lower the wait times for basic evaluations, not to mention providing a viable option for those unplanned additional tests or ENT Clinic add-ons.
+This can include a better patient experience for those uncomfortable in confined or air-tight spaces and a better clinician-patient connection during testing, which can be especially helpful for those for whom hearing testing is stressful.
+From a business perspective, maximizing clinic spaces other than the booth can help increase the return on investment on room space and can help lower the wait times for basic evaluations, not to mention providing a viable option for those unplanned additional tests or ENT Clinic add-ons.

 Patient Experience: Some patients feel claustrophobic and uncomfortable while seated in a small, soundproof audiometric booth.
 An anxious patient may not provide optimal results because they are worried or preoccupied.

 “If I feel that my patient is struggling during the testing session, I’m going to do my utmost to make them as comfortable as possible.
-I might opt to use tablet-based SHOEBOX, which is an audiometer optimized for use outside of a sound booth so that I can continue to be in the same room as that person to provide them additional encouragement and support,” explained Renée Lefrançois, Director of Audiology at SHOEBOX.
+I might opt to use web-based SHOEBOX, which is an audiometer optimized for use outside of a sound booth so that I can continue to be in the same room as that person to provide them additional encouragement and support,” explained Renée Lefrançois, Director of Audiology at SHOEBOX.

-Additionally, mobility constraints of a sound booth may be problematic for patients that require assistance.
+Additionally, the mobility constraints of a sound booth may be problematic for patients that require assistance.
 To achieve effective sound blockage from the outside, many double-walled sound booths have a door ledge or series of ledges that can be hazardous.
 A typical sound booth floor area is approximately 8 square feet or less.
 Maneuvering can be a concern for some patients with a disability, especially with the added requirement of a wheelchair or walker.

 Increased Efficiency: SHOEBOX makes it easy to perform hearing testing and screening that can power a wide range of processes.
 These workflows can include fully remote screening, mobile diagnostic testing, and automated basic testing.
-Using SHOEBOX’s pre-screening products can help to determine who to prioritize to ensure a full diagnostic test only for those who need it.
+Using SHOEBOX’s pre-screening products can help determine who to prioritize and ensure a full diagnostic test only for those who need it.

 In addition, in a busy clinic, every day is different.
 Every patient’s needs are different.
 Sometimes you have add-on patients, especially in ENT clinics.
 These patients come in for a medical evaluation but may have erroneously not been scheduled for a hearing test.
-SHOEBOX is ideally suited as a solution for add-on patients that may have had to otherwise wait months for an appointment.
+SHOEBOX is ideally suited as a solution for add-on patients who may have had to wait months for an appointment.

 Backlog Issues: The investment in a sound booth is high.
 “There are some inherent problems associated with audiometric sound booths.
-The first and most obvious is the cost of the device; typically starting at $4,000.”
+The first and most obvious is the cost of the device, typically starting at $4,000.”
 (Alberto Behar, 2020).